mikebell/mikebell.io/content/cv.md

 ---

 # Mike Bell
-## Platform Engineer and Senior Consultant - Remote & Manchester UK
+## Platform and Cloud Engineer - Remote & Manchester UK

 ### About me

-Platform Engineer and Senior Consultant focused on the AWS stack, management, building and maintaining of infrastructure and projects.
+Platform and Cloud Engineer focused on AWS and GCP, management, building and maintaining of infrastructure and projects.

-I’ve been remote working for over 7 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
-At Spareroom I build and manage enterprise level infrastructure, support critical applications and maintain testing infrastructure.
+I’ve been remote working for over 8 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
+At Spareroom I build and manage enterprise level infrastructure, support critical applications and maintain testing applications.

 Outside of work I maintain my own on-prem and cloud infrastructure where I run multiple VMs and containers focusing on home automation software.
 When not working I love to build Lego, design and build custom keyboards, cook and play with my cats.